stefapi/vesselharbor/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of FastAPI Vue Template seriously.
+We take the security of VesselHarbor seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
 2. **Email the details to [stephane{plus}security{at}apiou{dot}org]**